Summer Fellowship

 The American Founding

-With Keegan Callanan, J. Michael Hoffpauir, and Diana Schaub
+With Keegan Callanan, J. Michael Hoffpauir, Diana Schaub, and Dana Stauffer

 The Ideal Republic